My80vette/LangChainFAANG/README.md

 * More advanced knowledge check generation and evaluation.
 * Potential for user-defined goals beyond the default curriculum.
 * Enhanced UI with progress visualizations.
+* Data Visualization technique to show progress for portfolio.

 ## UI Updates